mulasik/wta/README.md

-# Text History Extraction Tool (THEtool) <br>A tool for Linguistic Modeling of Written Text Production
+# Text History Extraction Tool (THEtool) <br>A tool for Linguistic Modeling of Writing

 An open-source application implemented in Python for parsing raw keystroke logging data from a writing session, processing it to retrieve all relevant text versions created during this session (*text history*), extracting intermediate versions of all produced sentences (*sentence histories*), as well as capturing writing bursts (*burst history*, planned for future releases of the application).